-High Creek Campground Professional Review and Guide
+High Creek Campground Professional Guide

 "High Creek also feeds the canyon with plenty of irrigation, so its shores are well shaded even in the lowest reaches.
 Segments of the creek are lined with cliﬀs, others with brush.
 Fishing isn’t easy here, but for the persistent, the payoﬀ can be surprisingly worthwhile.
 High Creek ﬂows right past the campground in some of its most accessible sections, so take advantage of the cool water.